Hello, I'm Chirag C. Shetty or simply Chitty if you can't roll the 'r'.

 When India completed the 7 satellite IRNSS in April 2016, I decided to build a receiver.
 I did it as my Master's Thesis with Prof. Madhav Desai, and built this.
 IRNSS, is a navigation system like the GPS (owned by the USA), except just for the Indian Subcontinent.
 I was amazed at the engineering behind GPS.
 By studying GPS, we built a similar reciever stack for IRNSS.
 We built an end-to-end system complete with an analog front end and demonstrated by calculating ranges to the satellities.
 This work won the Undergraduate Research Award (URA03).

-I am amused at how communication over invisible waves work.
+I am amazed at how communication over invisible waves work.
 Wireless communication seems magical.
 I was lucky to find a mentor in Prof. Sibiraj Pillai who introduced me to wide variety of concepts in the field and in particular to Information Theory.
 We started to work on decentralized MIMO MAC Channel in 2017, which finally culminated in us obtaining close bounds for capacity of such channels.
 I continued working on it while working at Texas Instruments.
 This first-author work was published at ISIT 2019, Paris. [link]

 At IITB I was fortunate to work with Prof. Bipin Rajendran, and be introduced to the intriguing world of bio-computing.
 We built this charming bot that is controlled by 10 microcontoller neurons.
 This first-author work was demonstrated at ISCAS 2015, Lisbon [link].
 I believe extracting the working principles of biological computing, just like we extracted the working principles of flight a century ago will be a defining problem of this century (I picked the analogy from Prof. Rajendran).
 Find some pictures and video here